bwz3rbot/Youtube-Uploader/README.md

 12. Create Oauth clientID
 - Set `Application Type` to `Web Application`.
 - Set the authorized JavaScript Origins to be: `http://localhost:5000`
-- Set the Authorized redirect URIs to be: `http://localhost:5000/oauth2callback`\
+- Set the Authorized redirect URIs to be: `http://localhost:5000/oauth2callback`
+- Click `CREATE` to create the Oauth clientID\
 The application will create a server instance on your localhost at port 5000 to generate the __Oauth Consent Screen__.
 <img src="https://imgur.com/kEHxP9e.png"/>

-13. In the __Credentials__ tab of your __Dashboard__, download your client secret.
-Rename the file to `OAUTH.env.json` and move it to the root directory of this codebase.
+13. In the __Credentials__ tab of your __Dashboard__, download your Oauth Client.
+Rename the file to `CLIENT.env.json` and move it to the root directory of this codebase.
 __DO NOT SHARE THE CLIENT SECRET WITH ANYONE.
 IT IS YOUR APPLICATIONS PASSWORD.__
 <img src="https://imgur.com/upgyYzI.png"/>